stdombek/docs/content/en/docs/Getting started/Installation/_index.md

 If you just want to try FOLIO without installing it, you can run one of the pre-built Vagrant boxes.
 This will take a couple of minutes to download and run a virtual machine with a FOLIO instance and sample data that can be used right away.

 See [Vagrant boxes]({{< ref "vagrantboxes.md" >}}) for more information.

+### Single-server deployment

+Currently we don't have any complete installation instructions for a single-server deployment.

+Work in progress is [eureka-platform-bootstrap](https://github.com/folio-org/eureka-platform-bootstrap).

 ### Kubernetes